ayelishaamoah/debugging-fizzbuzz/README.md

 Run `bundle install`.

+Use `cd` to navigate into the relevant exercise directory.

 Run the tests with `rspec`.

+## Instructions

+1. Start with exercise 1, record your screen as you debug the program.

+2. Watch your recording, making a note of anywhere you fail to apply a debugging process (you can watch it a x2 or even x5 speed!)

+3. Move on to exercise 2, continue to apply the debugging process.

 ## Hints

-There are two main types of error you will see in this example:
+There are two main types of error you will see in these examples:

 1. A bug in the code.
 This type of error means that the code won't run, and the error message will include information about the line of code causing the issue.